-Chassis must be equipped with radial tubeless tires and must have dual rear wheels.
-Type A buses greater than 14,500 GVWR must use hub-piloted disc wheels.
+The chassis must be equipped with radial tubeless tires and must have dual rear wheels.
+Type A buses greater than 14,500 GVWR must use hub-piloted disc or aluminum wheels.
 Tires and rims must conform to current standards of the Tire and Rim Association.